 Batman Begins is the fifth entry in Warner Brothers series of Batman movies.
 While Batman had appeared on screen before – the serials Batman (1943) and Batman and Robin (1949) and the feature film Batman (1966) spun off from the Batman (1966-8) tv series – the big screen franchise began proper with Tim Burton’s breathtaking Batman (1989), a film that incarnated the masks and grotesque faces with a stunning degree of dark psychology.
 Burton followed this up with the equally dazzling Batman Returns (1992).
 There was also the excellent Batman animated series (1992-4), which brought the dark driven Burton look to animation.
 This spawned several mostly video-released film spinoffs beginning with Batman: Mask of the Phantasm (1993), as well as the futuristic Batman Beyond/Batman of the Future (1999-2001), all of which are well worthwhile.
 Alas, while the animated spinoffs flourished on the small screen, the Batman movie franchise died a horrible death on the big screen.
 After Tim Burton left the series, Warner Brothers made the ruinous choice of handing direction over to Joel Schumacher, who made Batman Forever (1995) and Batman & Robin (1997), two hideous grotesqueries that promptly turned Burton’s dark interpretation of the comic-book into ridiculous and infantile camp spectacle.
 Batman & Robin is in this author’s opinion one of the worst A-budget movies ever made.
 A further spinoff, the widely ridiculed Catwoman (2004) starring Halle Berry, only added another nail to the coffin.

 Batman Begins, which has also been known variously as Batman 5, Batman: Intimidation, Batman: The Intimidation Game, Batman Triumphant and Batman: Year One is a project that has been announced on and off since even before Batman & Robin premiered.
 Joel Schumacher was initially said to be contemplating Batman: Year One, which appears to have many nominal similarities to Batman Begins in offering up a Batman origin story and featuring The Scarecrow as a villain.
 Thankfully, Schumacher was dumped and the Batman 5 project then passed through a number of different hands.
 The Batman: Year One idea circulated for a time with Darren Aronofsky, the director of Pi (1998), Requiem for a Dream (2000), The Fountain (2006), Black Swan (2010) and Noah (2014), attached and Ben Affleck and Josh Hartnett rumoured in the title role.
 There were also reports that Clint Eastwood would be playing the aging Batman in an adaptation of the classic graphic novel The Dark Knight Returns (1986), although this never appeared to be anything more than a fan mill rumour.
 There was serious speculation about the possibility of a live-action Batman Beyond movie under director Boaz Yakin.
 One of the more interesting rumoured versions was Batman vs Superman that was announced with Wolfgang Petersen, director of Outbreak (1995) and Troy (2004), at the helm and a script by Andrew Kevin Walker, the author of Se7en (1995), which would of course have combined DC’s two leading superheroes.
 However, it was the success of Marvel Comics on the big-screen in the 00s – Blade (1998), X-Men (2000), Spider-Man (2002), Daredevil (2003), Hulk (2003) etc – that brought about the revival of the Batman franchise.
-(Although, DC were surprisingly slow to take advantage of the popularity of comic books on screen in the 00s with a big-screen revival of Superman dithering around in development limbo for even longer than Batman Begins, before emerging as Superman Returns (2006) and various other adaptations of The Flash, Justice League, Shazam, Wonder Woman and Green Arrow still awaiting a green light with Green Lantern (2011) having been the only of these to go into production to date).
+(Although, DC were surprisingly slow to take advantage of the popularity of comic books on screen in the 00s with a big-screen revival of Superman dithering around in development limbo for even longer than Batman Begins, before emerging as Superman Returns (2006) with various other adaptations of The Flash, Justice League, Shazam, Wonder Woman and Green Arrow still waiting another decade before they were given the go-ahead to very mixed reception).